na-na-hi/renget/archive/lcbguide.md

 The Defense Level is matched against the attacker's Offense Level.
 When a character is on the receiving end of an attack, their Defense Level is taken into account, and applies a percentage modifier to how much damage the attack deals.
 The damage dealt by an attack is increased by 3% when the differential between the attacker's Offense Level and the defender's Defense Level is 1, and by 28% when the differential is 10.
 As the differential increases, returns diminish.
 When the Defense Level is higher than the Offense Level, the modifier is applied as a negative instead, reducing the damage dealt.

 If your clash values are suddenly extremely high, that's because that skill is an unopposed attack and the minimum/maximum damage is being shown instead.
-You can't view the damage in a clash without calculating it manually or switching the clashes and hoping that it displays.
 Damage is also boosted by the clash count.
+The damage shown takes resistances into account.

 **3. Corrosion**
 Any non-base E.G.O can do something called Corrosion.
 A Corroded E.G.O has a different attack and effects compared to the regular (Awakening) version.
 Depending on the situation, you may want to use either the Awakening or Corrosion version of the E.G.O.
 E.G.O Corrosion can be reached in multiple ways.
 If you have a non-base E.G.O equipped and reach -45 Sanity at any point in a battle, you lose control of the Sinner, and they will use the Corroded E.G.O and be forced to attack with it, potentially hitting allies.
 Corrosion can also be reached by using an Awakening E.G.O below 0 Sanity, which will give you a percent-based chance for your E.G.O to Corrode.